 1. One product at a time

 Starting with one product at a time will prevent your skin from becoming overwhelmed with too much change.
 A great starting point are products with fewer ingredients.
-We suggest our complexion soaps for the beginning of your transition.
+We suggest our complexion soaps or oil cleanser for the beginning of your transition.
 This is because conventional ingredients are created to demand the skin to respond a certain way while plant-based ingredients develop a synergy with the skin.
 Too many changes too quickly can confuse the skin.

 QUICK TIP - If you are usually sensitive or reactive to new products, start with a patch test on the perimeter of your face to see how your skin responds to a new formula.